Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Statistical methodology

 Note that it does not depend on the value of the parameter $\lambda$.
-For other three RMs, however, the matrices $J_\alpha$ and $K_\alpha$ and hence the ARE of the MDPDEs cannot be computed explicitly and also depends on the underlying true parameter values; we compute them through numerical integrations.
+For the other three RMs, however, the matrices $J_\alpha$ and $K_\alpha$ and hence the ARE of the MDPDEs cannot be computed explicitly and also depends on the underlying true parameter values; we compute them through numerical integrations.
 The ARE values obtained for the MDPDE at different $\alpha>0$ are presented in Table \ref{table_are} for all our RMs; for the last three RMs, the results for some particular parameter values are presented.

-It is clearly observed from the table that the AREs of the MDPDEs decrease with increasing values of $\alpha$, but the loss is not quite significant for smaller values of $\alpha>0$.
-Thus, the asymptotic variance of MDPDE under pure data (no outlier) assumption is comparable with that of the MLE at least for small values of $\alpha$ and, against this small price, we can achieve extremely significant increase in the robustness under data contamination (when outliers are present), as illustrated in the next subsection.
+{From Table \ref{table_are}}, we observe from the table that the AREs of the MDPDEs decrease with increasing values of $\alpha$, but the loss is not quite significant for smaller values of $\alpha>0$.
+Thus, the asymptotic variance of MDPDE under pure data (no outlier) assumption is comparable with that of the MLE at least for small values of $\alpha$ and, against this small price, we can achieve an extremely significant increase in the robustness under data contamination (when outliers are present), as illustrated in the next subsection.

-\subsection{Robustness: Influence Function Analysis}
+\subsection{Robustness: Influence function analysis}

-We will now illustrate the claimed robustness of the proposed MDPDE through the classical influence function analysis \citep{Hampeletc:1986}.
+We further illustrate the claimed robustness of the proposed MDPDE through the classical influence function analysis \citep{Hampeletc:1986}.
 For this purpose, we need to consider the functional approach with $T_\alpha(G)$ being the MDPDE functional at the true distribution $G$ as defined in (\ref{EQ:dpd2}) for tuning parameter $\alpha$.
 Suppose $G_\epsilon =(1-\epsilon)G + \epsilon \wedge_y$ denotes the contaminated distribution where $\epsilon$ is the contamination proportion and $\wedge_y$ is the degenerate distribution at the contamination point (outlier) $y$.
 Then, $\left[T_\alpha(G_\epsilon) - T_\alpha(G)\right]$ gives the (asymptotic) bias of the MDPDE due to contamination in data distribution.
 The influence function (IF) measures the standardized asymptotic bias of the estimator due to infinitesimal contamination and is defined as